What is Oral Hygiene?

 Ideally, you should use a soft-bristled or medium-bristled brush.
 We need to position the brush at 45 degrees at the point where our teeth and gums meet.
 Using a small, gentle stroke, move the brush in a circular motion several times, brushing the tooth’s surface.

 Make sure not to use too much pressure while brushing to avoid discomfort.
 Take the same steps to brush outside and the back of the tooth.
 Don’t forget to gently brush the gum line around the teeth and your tongue.

-After brushing, we need to rinse using mouthwash vigorously to remove dirt and plaque if we loosen it up while brushing.
+After brushing, we need to rinse using mouthwash vigorously to remove dirt and plaque.

 Caring for Sensitive Teeth

 A regular hygiene routine can be quite painful and uncomfortable in people with tooth sensitivity.
 Oral health is crucial, and we can’t neglect it due to these problems.

 Sensitivity usually occurs due to worn tooth enamel or exposed tooth roots.
 Other factors can also cause discomfort and sensitivity.

 These include a cavity, chipped or cracked tooth, gum disease, and worn filling.
 Since sensitive teeth can be quite bothersome and uncomfortable, you may want to see the dentist.
 The best approach may vary from one patient to another, but it usually includes desensitizing toothpaste, surgical gum graft, fluoride, and root canal.